valvolt/storiz/README.md

 ## CHANGES

+[FIXED] - There is now an 'under construction' error message in case a non-implemented tile is being chosen

 [NEW] - Added sound support.
 Looping, continuous music can be played with 'music'.
 One-time, tile specific sounds can be played with 'sound'.

 [NEW] - Choices which require items to activate can now be completely removed ("disable":"invisible") instead of the default behavior which grey them out (same as "disable":"grey").